Tanama Tales

 RELATED: Vienna’s Old Town

 We talked about the sights but we need to discuss at length Frankfurt’s food situation.
-The city’s eating and dining scene is bursting with eateries for all palates and budgets.
+The city’s dining scene is bursting with eateries for all palates and budgets.

 What is more, food can be found in abundance in the many markets lining the city streets.
 As a matter of fact, we bumped into a market when we were trying to find our hotel.
 We dropped our belongings and basically ran to the nearest sausage stall.
 Our jaws dropped when we saw the many varieties of sausages available.